AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 ## Current Implementation

 In order to understand the changes being presented in this design, it is necessary to understand the current implementations and how they fail to meet our requirements.
-We will not describe the operations of append only or indexed tress here, that is covered in our documentation.
+We will not describe the operations of append only or indexed trees here, that is covered in our documentation.
 We will however look at how they are implemented at a high level in our world state.

 Every tree instance is represented by 3 stores of state,